lukaross368/k8s-cc-azure/README.md

 ## High level Components

-Overall requirments are that a client should be able to run a github actions deployment pipeline providing only a single yaml file as input.
-This yaml file will act as the blueprint for your HA self managed cluster and the pipeline will deploy all Infra using a custom terraform module and boostrap everything using a custom anisble playbook.
+Overall requirments are that a client should be able to run a github actions pipeline using some parameters.
+The pipeline should deploy all Infra using a custom terraform module and boostrap everything using kubeadm and then run some test scripts.

 ### IAC

 - terraform module to spin up and connect required azure infra
 - tests for terraform module

-### Playbook
+### Bootstrap

-- Ansible playbook to bootstrap instances and install required software
+- use kubeadm for bootstrapping
 - Smoke test script to check cluster is up and running

 ### Install Addons